What Are Hospital Billing Services?

 The State of Hospital Billing Services in 2026

 According to the American Hospital Association's 2024 Hospital Statistics report, the average hospital operating margin is 2.7%, making billing accuracy critical to financial viability.
 CMS data shows that Medicare inpatient claim denial rates for hospitals average 10-15%, with DRG-related denials representing a significant portion of lost revenue.
 HFMA research indicates that the average hospital loses 1-3% of net revenue to chargemaster errors and incorrect revenue code mapping.
 The Medicare IPPS Final Rule for FY2025 updated DRG weights and base rates, requiring facilities to recalibrate their payment expectations annually.
 AHA data shows that hospitals spent an average of $19.7 billion in 2023 dealing with payer claim denials and delays.
 According to the Advisory Board, clinical documentation improvement programs that are integrated with billing operations improve case mix index by 0.05-0.15, translating to significant revenue increases for inpatient facilities.
-CMS price transparency enforcement has increased with penalties reaching $300 per day per non-compliant item, making chargemaster accuracy not just a revenue issue but a regulatory compliance requirement.
+CMS price transparency enforcement has increased with penalties reaching $300 per day per non-compliant item, making chargemaster accuracy a revenue issue but a regulatory compliance requirement.

 What Is Breaking Right Now